 A Housing Condition Survey was done for the City of Dorris in 2021 by Great Northern Services.
 The survey reported using the "Sample Housing Condition Survey" from the HCD Housing Stock Characteristics website as a starting point for structuring the information collected.
 The "Sample Analysis" from that same website was used as a guide for compiling and reporting the findings.
 The survey noted the type of infrastructure in front of the home: if there was a driveway; adequate site drainage; paved streets; curbs and gutters.
 Information on the unit having an attached or detached garage, a carport, or no garage was collected.
-The survey also recorded the condition of the foundation, roof, siding, chimney, and windows including the type.
+The survey also recorded the condition and type of the foundation, roof, siding, chimney, and windows.
 The address, APN numbers, and latitude and longitude were also gathered.

-The exterior of the homes was observed from a vehicle from the front and the side if a corner lot.
+The exterior of the homes was observed from a vehicle from the front and the side of a corner lot.
 Since the survey was to observe the exterior of the homes, the condition of the interior was not determined.
 The data for each site was collected electronically through ArcGIS's Survey123.
-A quality assurance and quality control (QA/QC) was performed for every home and compared to Google Maps, Google Earth, and parcel data collected from ParcelQuest and in field verification where needed.
-The data was downloaded into an excel file to extract and analyze.
-The report only uses developed residential properties.
+A quality assurance and quality control (QA/QC) was performed for every home and compared to Google Maps, Google Earth, and parcel data collected from ParcelQuest and in-field verification where needed.
+The data was downloaded into an Excel file to extract and analyze.
+The report only used developed residential properties.
 A developed residential property was defined as a dwelling that appeared to be lived in, had been lived in, or could be lived in.
 Any residential properties adjacent to a home owned by the same owner were noted and reported.
 The study was funded by the Community Development Block Grant (10-CDBG-12049).

 Housing element law requires an estimate of substandard housing in the community.
 Determining the percentage of units built prior to 1980 can provide an estimate of rehabilitation or replacement needs.
-Table A-18 indicates that 239 units in the city were constructed prior to 1980.
-Therefore, based on age alone, it would appear that approximately 66 percent of homes in the city may require some rehabilitation or replacement depending on the level of maintenance these units have had.
+Table A-19 indicates that 239 units in the City were constructed prior to 1980.
+Therefore, based on age alone, it would appear that approximately 66 percent of homes in the City may require some rehabilitation or replacement depending on the level of maintenance these units have had.
 This estimate is not completely accurate considering the results of the City's most recent housing conditions survey, which occurred in 2021.
 Of the 390 units reviewed during that survey, the majority of units were found to be in sound condition at 61 percent (242 units) and 28 percent (109 units) were classified as requiring varying degrees of rehabilitation.
 The remaining 10 percent, or 39 units, were classified as dilapidated and possibly in need of replacement.
+By housing type, the survey found of the 38 mobile homes, 20 were classified as dilapidated, although single family units have a similar count at 19 units.